Nabdeepkour26/Expence-Tracker/README.md

 A simple Python expense tracker script that allows you to:

 - add expense amounts
+- date of item
+-  category of item
 - view recorded expenses
 - calculate the total expense amount